phalcon/documentation/docs/unit-testing.md

 ### Running Unit Tests

-When you execute `vendor/bin/phpunit` in your command-line, you will get the following output:
+When you execute `vendor/bin/phpunit` in your command line, you will get the following output:

 ```bash
 $ phpunit